Research Capstone in Psychology

 Compare offerings and share your lists with others.

-Students will attend the annual meeting of the Western Psychological Association (WPA) in Portland, Oregon, from April 26–29, 2018.
-This field trip will provide direct exposure to researchers in psychology, enabling students to talk with other researchers (many of whom are undergraduate or graduate students); find out about the latest trends in research psychology; and be intellectually stimulated by poster sessions, panel presentations, and talks from well-known scholars in the field.
+Students will attend the annual meeting of the Western Psychological Association (WPA) in San Francisco, CA from April 30-May 3, 2020 (the 100th anniversary of WPA).
+This field trip will provide direct exposure to researchers in psychology, enabling students to talk with other researchers (many of whom are undergraduate or graduate students), find out about the latest trends in research psychology, and be intellectually stimulated by poster sessions, panel presentations, and talks by well-known scholars in the field.

-Students who successfully complete this capstone program will have collected, analyzed, and written up their findings by the end of spring quarter 2018.
-This program is timed to correspond with the November 2018 deadline to apply to present research findings at WPA the following spring.
+Students who successfully complete this capstone program will have collected, analyzed, and written up their findings by the end of the spring 2020 quarter.
+This program is timed to enable students who wish to apply to present their research findings at WPA (the following spring of 2021) to meet the deadline for application submissions in November 2020.
+(Note for Seniors: presenting at the conference is possible even if you will have already graduated.)

 This offering will prepare you for careers and advanced study in: